An excerpt from Lonnie Palmer’s solutions-based book “The Lesson Plan”

 While the football conflict was playing out another conflict was developing at Rosemont High School.

-He was part of a small select group of students took seventh and eighth grade math and science in seventh grade.
-They could then take ninth grade Regents Algebra and Regents Biology in eighth grade and later in high school had the time and preparation to take Advanced Placement (AP) Calculus and AP Biology or AP Chemistry for potential college credit as seniors.
+He was part of a small select group of students chosen to take accelerated math and science in seventh grade.
+They could then take ninth grade Regents Algebra and Regents Biology in eighth grade so that later in high school they had the time and preparation to take Advanced Placement (AP) Calculus and AP Biology or AP Chemistry for potential college credit as seniors.

 Among Jessie’s contacts and friends was Lois Schafer, teacher for all the honors and Advanced Placement Calculus math classes at Rosemont High School.
-Lois and Jessie arranged play dates for their children (Lois’s son and daughter were in the same grades and elementary school as Jessie’s two younger children, Nate, Jr., and Molly).
+Lois and Jessie arranged play dates for their children (Lois’s son and daughter were the same age as Jessie’s two younger children, Nate, Jr., and Molly).
 They always sat together during extracurricular activities so it was natural for Lois to mention to Jessie her concerns about planned changes for the honors math program at Rosemont High School.

 Lois Schafer, like many math teachers in our schools (and the reason so few American students study “STEM”), had a habit of weeding out all but the most earnest math students in her school.
 She enjoyed a small elite group of students.

-Lois’ tale of woe prompted Jessie to meet with Debbie Fortunato and share her concern over honors math being dismantled.
+Lois’ tale of woe prompted Jessie to meet with the schools principal, Debbie Fortunato, and share her concern over honors math being dismantled.
 Her son Ted would miss the extra challenges he needed to prepare him for the AP Calculus course.